The Gut Infection Behind Your Chronic Fatigue

 - Dysmotility caused by diabetes, scleroderma, or neurological conditions

-Typically, a combination of these factors is at play, leading to an abnormal buildup of bacteria in your small intestine.
-This can cause all sorts of gastrointestinal distress and quickly become a whole-body issue.
-That’s because your gut is the gateway to health, controlling everything from your immune system to your mood.
+Typically, a combination of these factors may produce an abnormal buildup of bacteria in your small intestine.
+This can lead to all sorts of gastrointestinal distress and quickly become a whole-body issue.
+That’s because your gut is the gateway to health.
+It controls everything from your immune system to your mood.

 10 Ways SIBO Wreaks Havoc on Your Body